ZDavSmith/JobPlacementDashboard/README.md

         }
         }

 This is a section from the CalendarController which takes a list of schedule items from the Schedules table and converts them into a format for the site's CalendarEvents table.
-The code iterates through each schedule item and checks to see if the exact item already exists within the CalendarEvents table.
-If it does match, then the code checks each record's field to see if any changes have been edited in since the calendar was last rendered and adds in the change.
-If match = null, then a new record is created in the CalendarEvents table.
-To make sure that the start and end dates would not throw an error, I added @readonly attributes to the two text boxes to force the user to select a date using the jquery datepicker calendar.
+The code iterates through each schedule item and checks to see if the Schedule ID already exists within the CalendarEvents table.
+If it does match, then the code checks each record's field to see if any changes have been edited in since the calendar was last rendered and adds in that change.
+If match = null, then a new record is created in the CalendarEvents table with the schedule items information.
+Further, to make sure that the start and end dates would not throw an error from user input, I added @readonly attributes to the two text boxes to force the user to select a date using the jquery datepicker calendar.

               <div class="form-group">
             @Html.LabelFor(model => model.EndDate, htmlAttributes: new { @class = "control-label col-md-2" })